 Isabella Santos Foundation

 Levine Children’s Hospital is grateful to partner with the Isabella Santos Foundation.
 Through ongoing annual fundraising events, Isabella Santos Foundation supports the hospital by raising awareness and funds to help fight neuroblastoma.
-Isabella Santos was treated for cancer at Levine Children’s Hospital, and although she lost her battle to the disease, her parents—Erin and Stuart—are keeping her memory alive by raising funds in support of local cancer research.
+Isabella Santos was treated for cancer at Levine Children’s Hospital, and although she lost her battle to the disease, her parents—Erin and Stuart—are keeping her memory alive by raising funds in support of local cancer research and treatment programs, most notably through a $1 million commitment in 2017 to support an MIBG treatment room for high-risk neuroblastoma patients.

 Jeff Gordon Children’s Foundation

 Each year, in honor of Childhood Cancer Awareness Month, the Jeff Gordon Children’s Foundation organizes a Charlotte “Kicks-It” kickball tournament in September, raising funds to benefit the Torrence E. Hemby Jr. Pediatric Hematology and Oncology Center—one of the fastest growing programs at Levine Children’s Hospital.
-Proceeds from past kickball tournaments have advanced cancer research initiatives at Levine Children’s Hospital that allow pediatric oncologists to conduct experimental-stage, phase I and phase II clinical trials to improve treatment relating to children’s bone marrow.
+Proceeds from past kickball tournaments have advanced cancer research initiatives at Levine Children’s Hospital that allow pediatric oncologists to conduct experimental-stage, phase I and phase II clinical trials.
 The support of the Jeff Gordon Children’s Foundation continues to elevate Levine Children’s Hospital’s pediatric cancer program as one of the region’s most comprehensive cancer care programs.

-Formed in 2010 to honor the life of Joe Restaino, Joedance Film Festival has grown into a household name in local film and philanthropic circles.
+Formed in 2010 to honor the life of Joe Restaino, the Joedance Film Festival has grown into a household name in local film and philanthropic circles.
 Each summer, a quaint neighborhood garden in the Historic Fourth Ward of Uptown Charlotte is transformed by the magic and talent of Charlotte filmmakers, producers, writers and directors who share their talents with supporters of the Joedance Film Festival.
-Since its inception six years ago, Joedance has raised significant funding for Carolinas HealthCare System’s Levine Children’s Hospital to help advance pediatric oncology patient programs, services, and research—particular that of rare cancers.
+Since its inception six years ago, Joedance has raised significant funding for Levine Children’s Hospital to help advance pediatric oncology patient programs, services, and research—particularly that of rare cancers.

 Martin Truex Jr. Foundation